about stepfamily associates

 Understand the connections between the history of family alcoholism and current family and work issues.
 Enhance the capacity for enduring, satisfying intimate relationships and fuller connection to work and colleagues.

 © Copyright 1999-2002, Stepfamilies Associates.
 All Rights Reserved.
 Reproduction in whole or part without explicit permission is prohibited.
-Last updated January 25, 2008.
-Web site development by Scott Spiegler: The Computer Therapist.
+Last updated October 10, 2002.
+Web site development by Woods Web.